What Are Aid and Attendance Benefits?

 Applying for VA pension is often complicated and may take some time.
 It is a good idea to keep copies of all un-reimbursed medical bills for at least twelve months.
 The average wait for approval is six months.
 However, the benefits are retroactive to the date of application.

-2. You can contact your LOCAL VA office.
+1. You can contact your LOCAL VA office, or

-4. The claimant may also contact a local Veterans Service Officer (VSO) from a veteran’s service organization in their county.
+2. You can contact a local Veterans Service Office (VSO) organization in your county.